tlh45342/flask-example4/README.md

 # INTRODUCTION

 flask-example4 is a simple example flask app that uses authentication.
 This is not designed to be pretty, or clever per-se.
-This is not nerly finished.
+This is not nearly finished.

 - learning Flask.
 - kicking off your new project.
+## PRESUMPTION

+-- python is installed
+- pip is instsalled
+- guinicorn is installed

 ## INSTALLATION